Garcia v National Australia Bank Ltd

 Garcia v National Australia Bank Ltd, was an important case decided in the High Court of Australia on 6 August 1998.
 The case determined the circumstances under which it is unconscionable for a lender to enforce a transaction against a wife.
-It is considered a very important case in Australian Equity (law), as it continues to be the leading case in spouse-surety cases.
+It is considered a very important case in Australian equity, as it continues to be the leading case in spouse-surety cases.

 Facts and Judicial History

 In 1979, Jean Balharry Garcia and her then husband, Fabio Garcia, executed a mortgage over their jointly owned matrimonial home in favour of National Australia Bank.
 Between 1979 and 1987, Jean Balharry Garcia also signed several guarantees.
 These documents were signed to secure a loan that was made to Fabio Garcia for use in his company, Citizens Gold Bullion Exchange Pty Limited.
 The couple separated in 1988, and in the following year, Fabio Garcia's company wound up.

 In 1990, Jean Balharry Garcia commenced proceedings in the Supreme Court of New South Wales seeking declarations that the various documents were of no force or effect, and void.
 The trial judge, Young J, applied the rule in Yerkey v Jones, and granted a declaration that none of the guarantees which the appellant had given bound her.

 On appeal, the New South Wales Court of Appeal, Mahoney P, Meagher and Sheller JJA, held that the rule in Yerkey v Jones, should no longer be applied as it had been overruled by Commercial Bank of Australia Ltd v Amadio.

 The appellant was granted leave to appeal to the High Court of Australia.